2015 Year End Checklist

 However, we all lead busy lives and managing your financial life isn’t always at the top of your list that you draw up each and every morning with your cup of coffee.

 Given that, if you haven’t already, here are some strategies and reminders to be thinking about and acting on before December 31st:

-- Medicare: Open enrollment for Medicare, including Part D and Medicare Advantage, ends this Sunday, December 7th.
+- Medicare: Open enrollment for Medicare, including Part D and Medicare Advantage, ends this coming Monday, December 7th.
 Don’t miss this opportunity to shop plans to best suit your health needs and your wallet.

 - Capital Gains and Losses: In addition to your realized capital gains so far this year, take a close look at your unrealized capital gain or loss positioning in your Non-IRA accounts right now.